 Thorium Reactors – Advantages and Disadvantages

 It is very difficult to explain the possible advantages and disadvantages.
-Some of the following points can be valid for one reactor design and another point can be invalid for another thorium-based reactor.
+Some of the following points can be valid for one reactor design, and another point can be invalid for another thorium-based reactor.
 Therefore, be careful when you argue for or against thorium reactors.

-- Abundance of Natural Thorium.
+- The abundance of Natural Thorium.
 Although the uranium resources may be very large, it is recognized that the thorium content of the earth’s crust (0.0006% vs. 0.00018%) is about three times larger, reflecting its longer half-life.
 On the other hand, due to the low demand for thorium, the known reserves for uranium and thorium are both nearly identical.

 - Lower Production of Transuranic Elements.
-The transuranics elements (plutonium and other minor actinides) are the major health concern of long-term (on the order of roughly 103 to 106 years) nuclear waste.
+The transuranic elements (plutonium and other minor actinides) are the major health concern of long-term (on the order of roughly 103 to 106 years) nuclear waste.
 In uranium-based fuels, only a single neutron capture in uranium 238 is sufficient to produce these transuranic elements, whereas five captures are generally necessary to do so from thorium 232.
-Therefore, thorium is a potentially attractive alternative to uranium-based fuels, because the production of transuranic elements is significantly lower.
+Therefore, thorium is a potentially attractive alternative to uranium-based fuels because the production of transuranic elements is significantly lower.

-- Half-life of 233Pa.
-Thorium 232 is “only” a fertile material and the main problem can be directly in the breeding of fissile uranium 233.
+- The half-life of 233Pa.
+Thorium 232 is “only” a fertile material, and the main problem can be directly in the breeding of fissile uranium 233.
 If 232Th is loaded in the nuclear reactor, the nuclei of 232Th absorb a neutron and become nuclei of 233Th.
 The half-life of 233Th is approximately 21.8 minutes.
 233Th decays (negative beta decay) to 233Pa (protactinium), whose half-life is 26.97 days.
 233Pa decays (negative beta decay) to 233U.
 Therefore, proposed reactor designs must attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.
 233Pa is a significant neutron absorber and, although it eventually breeds into fissile 235U, this requires two more neutron absorptions, which degrades neutron economy and increases the likelihood of transuranic production.

 - Radiation Protection.
 232U is produced from 232Th via specific (n,2n) reactions in which an incoming neutron knocks two neutrons out of a target nucleus.
-232U has a relatively short half-life of 68.9 years, and therefore the specific activity of 232U is much higher than specific activity of the isotope 238U.
-In addition the decay chain of 232U produces very penetrating gamma rays.
-These gamma rays are very hard to shield, requiring more expensive spent fuel handling and/or reprocessing.
+232U has a relatively short half-life of 68.9 years, and therefore the specific activity of 232U is much higher than the specific activity of the isotope 238U.
+In addition, the decay chain of 232U produces very penetrating gamma rays.
+These gamma rays are hard to shield, requiring more expensive spent fuel handling and/or reprocessing.

 What is Thorium

-Thorium is a naturally-occurring chemical element with atomic number 90 which means there are 90 protons and 90 electrons in the atomic structure.
+Thorium is a naturally-occurring chemical element with atomic number 90, which means there are 90 protons and 90 electrons in the atomic structure.
 The chemical symbol for thorium is Th.
-Thorium was discovered in 1828 by norwegian mineralogist Morten Thrane Esmark.
-Joens Jakob Berzelius, the swedish chemist, named it after Thor, the Norse god of thunder.
+Thorium was discovered in 1828 by Norwegian mineralogist Morten Thrane Esmark.
+Joens Jakob Berzelius, the Swedish chemist, named it after Thor, the Norse god of thunder.